When Must Exposure Control Plans Be Updated

 When new or modified procedures affect occupational exposure

 Say you switch from manual cleaning of instruments to an automated washer-disinfector.
-And that's a procedure change.
+Plus, that's a procedure change.
 It affects exposure — hopefully reducing it, but the plan needs to document the new engineering control, the new work practice, the new PPE requirements (or lack thereof).

 When new or modified equipment affects occupational exposure

-It's the big one that gets missed constantly.
+This is the big one that gets missed constantly.

 Every equipment change that touches exposure control belongs in the plan.